 Overview Investment area Digital Skills for Economic Recovery Provide a brief overview of the proposed support This proposal is designed to be complementary to the existing approved Business Case to establish a Digital Skills Partnership and conduct research into levels of digital capability and exclusion.
 It is intended to offer an opportunity for delivery partners to design and implement an innovative project to meet the needs of a defined cohort (e.g. young people, those furthest from the labour market or those who have been made recently redundant and are seeking work) and improve levels of digital skills (and if appropriate and there is evidence of need, access to devices and data).
-Proposals will need to consider existing live projects which are being delivered through ESF, DWP or ESFA funding and avoid duplication.
-The funding may, however, provide an opportunity to test and deliver a project which has the potential to be scaled up subject to further funding becoming available, e.g. through the UK Shared Prosperity Fund.
+Proposals will need to consider existing live projects in the Leicester and Leicestershire area which are currently being delivered through other funding streams, e.g. ESF, DWP or ESFA funding and avoid duplication.
+The funding may, however, provide an opportunity to test and deliver a 'pilot' project which can demonstrate effective outcomes and has the potential to be scaled up subject to further funding becoming available, e.g. through the UK Shared Prosperity Fund.